dotstudio-io/fi-seed/test/README.md

 #### utils.js
 This script containts utilitary functions as broad as loadTests(), randomName() and parseCSRF()· These functions are exposed globally and are called using the keyword "utils".

-### Setup.js
-This should always be the first test to be run.
-Is the appropiate place to do test preparations like saving and loading database constants.